YouMightNotNeedKubernetes/.github/profile/README.md

 > [!IMPORTANT]
-> This is not associated with Docker or any of the tools suggested here.
+> This is not associated with Docker nor Kubernetes or any of the tools suggested here.

 > [!WARNING]
 >